hVIVO is committed to protecting and respecting your privacy.

 - to provide you with information about other clinical research studies (including those of our partners) which you may be interested in and for which you are suitable in terms of your participation;

-- to build a profile of you, your health and your preferences in order to determine your suitability for clinical trials;
+- to build a profile of you, your health and your preferences in order to determine your suitability for participation in clinical trials;

-- to aggregate and anonymise your personal data so that we can conduct research and analysis to better understand the types of individuals who may be interested in participating in clinical research studies;
+- to aggregate and anonymise your personal data so that we can conduct research and analysis to better understand the types of individuals who may be interested in participating in clinical trials and other research;

 - to produce aggregated data analytics, statistical research and reports, which may be used to review and change our services;